 Your project portfolio doesn't have to force you to abandon your favorite project management tools.
 AirSaas connects to the most popular tools on the market (Jira, Azure devOps, Asana...) to provide you with the information you need to manage your project activities at a macro level.

-The company's strategy is clear, the project governance body is in place, and you now need to provide relevant and up-to-date indicators to prioritize projects according to urgency, potential gains, accessible resources, etc.
+The company's strategy is clear, the project governance body is in place, it is now necessary to provide relevant and up-to-date indicators to prioritize projects based on emergencies, potential gains, accessible resources, etc.

-The performance of your steering committee depends on your ability to make the right decisions at the right time.
+The performance of your Copil depends on your ability to make the right decisions in the right time.
 AirSaas gives you access to a dashboard of your project portfolio.
-You can use the filters to find the projects on which you should focus your efforts.
+You can use the filters to find the projects you need to focus your efforts on.

-We all know how important good reporting is.
-The more company executives and management are kept up to date on the progress of various projects, the more the frustrations disappear.
-However, the process of gathering the information needed for this reporting is a time-consuming task for your employees.
+The importance of good reporting is well established.
+The more managers and management of the company are aware of the progress of the various projects, the more the various frustrations disappear.
+The problem is that the process of collecting the information necessary for this reporting is a time-consuming task for your employees.

 That's why we offer you the automatic flash report.
-Generate a presentation (.ppt, .pdf, URL) with one click, with all the updated data formatted in slides in your company colors.
+Generate a presentation (.ppt, .pdf, url) in one click, with all the updated data formatted in slides in the colors of your company.

-Each view of the project portfolio provides you with different insights.
-The Timeline gives an overview of the projects with their associated milestones.
-At a glance, you can see overruns, dependencies, and projects that are carried out in parallel.
+Each project portfolio view provides you with different insights.
+The timeline gives an overview of the projects with their associated milestones.
+At a glance, you can see the overruns, dependencies, and projects to be carried out in parallel.

-Consider different scenarios by moving projects in time and choose the strategy that brings the greatest benefit.
-The tool will display recommendations based on different factors (availability of resources, importance of the project, delay on important milestones, etc.).
+Consider different scenarios by moving projects over time and choose the strategy that brings the greatest benefit.
+The tool will show you recommendations based on various factors (availability of resources, importance of the project, delay on important milestones, etc.)

-AirSaas uses its connectors to retrieve the time and budget consumed with your financial and project management tools.
-In addition, a reporting module is available to provide up-to-date, consolidated and exportable information.
+AirSaaS recovers the time and budgets consumed thanks to its connectors with your financial and project management tools.
+On the other hand, a declaration module is available to have up-to-date, consolidated and exportable information.

 Start now with an effective project flash report solution

-Your teams complain about the lack of commitment of the business units to the requested projects.
-As for business units, they are frustrated by delays and the failure to take their requests into account.
+Your teams complain about the lack of commitment of the professions on the requested projects.
+And on the business side, frustration is felt due to delays and the failure to take their requests into account.

-AirSaas offers a common structure to follow for the implementation of a project.
-The dashboard view allows for a shared understanding of development constraints and collegial decision-making by the governance body.
+AirSaaS offers a common structure to follow for the implementation of a project.
+The dashboard view allows a shared understanding of development constraints and collective decision-making by the governance body.

-The tool prioritizes collaboration and allows users to report problems encountered, successes along the way, share meeting minutes, etc. to involve teams around a common interest.
+The tool places collaboration at the forefront and makes it possible to report on the problems encountered, the successes of the course, share meeting minutes, etc. to involve the teams around a common interest.

-A poorly defined project is often the primary source of frustration for IT teams, and always one of the main reasons for project delivery delays.
+A poor project definition is often the first source of frustration for IT teams, and always one of the main reasons for delayed project delivery.

-On AirSaas, users are guided in asking themselves the right questions and filling in the key information to get a good scope (expected gains, success criteria, efforts to be made, etc.).
-Next, you can fill it in collaboratively and asynchronously until the project is ready to be validated and presented to the steering committee.
+On AirSaaS, users are supported to ask themselves the right questions and fill in the key information in a good framework (expected gains, success criteria, efforts to be made, etc.).
+Then, let's keep in mind that the filling can be done collaboratively and asynchronously until the moment when the project can go to the “ready to validate” state and be presented to the steering committee.

-It is essential to regularly measure the degree of confidence in the success of the project among the teams.
-This will enable you to make adjustments before the predicted failure becomes too costly for the company.
-On AirSaas, you can send a survey at regular intervals, and thus improve team engagement by listening to their concerns and streamlining collaboration between business units and IT.
+Regularly measuring the degree of confidence in the success of the project among the teams is essential.
+This way you can rectify the situation before the announced failure becomes too costly for the company.
+On AirSaaS, you can send a survey at regular intervals, and thus improve team engagement by listening to their concerns and by streamlining collaboration between business and IT.

-The content of your communication plan should enable business managers and top management to understand the overall progress, the blocking points and the risks of slippage.
-It should also highlight successes to motivate teams and encourage reluctant parties to join the movement towards successful projects.
-Reporting is often considered a time-consuming activity.
-AirSaas helps you in this process by allowing you to automatically generate your flash reports to be sent with a single click.
+The content of your communication plan should allow business managers and your management to understand the overall progress, bottlenecks and risks of slippage.
+It must also value successes to motivate teams and encourage recalcitrants to join the movement of successful projects.
+Reporting is often considered to be a time-consuming activity.
+AirSaaS helps you in this process by allowing you to automatically generate your flash reports to be sent in one click.

 Start now with an effective project flash report solution